Grooming Essentials: Keeping Your Adult Dog Clean And Happy

 Proper techniques for bathing

 When it's time for a bath, ensure that you have all the necessary supplies ready, such as a tub, mild dog shampoo, towels, and a brush or comb.
 Before getting your dog wet, brush their coat thoroughly to remove any tangles or mats.
 This not only helps the shampoo to penetrate the coat better but also prevents mats from becoming tighter when wet.
-Use lukewarm water and wet your dog's entire body, avoiding their face and ears.
+Use lukewarm and wet your dog's entire body, avoiding their face and ears.
 Apply the shampoo and lather it gently, paying extra attention to areas prone to dirt and odor, such as the underbelly and paws.
 Rinse your dog thoroughly, ensuring no shampoo residue remains on their skin.
 After the bath, use a towel to dry your dog's coat, and if they tolerate it, you can also use a hairdryer on a low heat setting.
 Remember to reward your dog with praise and treats to make bath time a positive experience for them.

 Brushing